Mike Pratt (actor): Acting career

 Pratt appeared in numerous plays between 1965 and 1967.
 From 25 May 1966, he appeared at the Aldwych Theatre in Tango, a play by Slawomir Mrozek, alongside Patience Collier, Peter Jeffrey, Ursula Mohan and Dudley Sutton, under director Trevor Nunn.

 He is best known for his role as Jeff Randall in the late 1960s ITC detective series Randall and Hopkirk (Deceased) alongside Kenneth Cope and Annette Andre.
 Pratt also wrote episode two of the series, titled "A Disturbing Case".

-He also appeared in TV series such as No Hiding Place, The Saint, Gideon's Way, Z-Cars, Danger Man, Out of the Unknown, Redcap, The Baron, Man in a Suitcase, The Champions, Callan, UFO (episode "The Psychobombs"), The Expert, Hadleigh, Jason King, Arthur of the Britons, Softly, Softly: Task Force, Crown Court, Father Brown, Oil Strike North and The Adventures of Black Beauty, in which he had a semi-regular role.
+He also appeared in TV series such as No Hiding Place, The Saint, Gideon's Way, Z-Cars, Danger Man, Out of the Unknown, (in the 'episode, ' Time in Advance '), Redcap, The Baron, Man in a Suitcase, The Champions, Callan, UFO (episode "The Psychobombs"), The Expert, Hadleigh, Jason King, Arthur of the Britons, Softly, Softly: Task Force, Crown Court, Father Brown, Oil Strike North and The Adventures of Black Beauty, in which he had a semi-regular role.
 His last television role was in the BBC drama series The Brothers as airline pilot Don Stacy.

 His film career included roles in This Is My Street (1964), The Party's Over (1965), Roman Polanski's Repulsion (1965), Robbery (1967), A Dandy in Aspic (1968), The Fixer (1968), Goodbye Gemini (1970), Sitting Target (1972), Assassin (1973), the horror anthology The Vault of Horror (1973), and Swallows and Amazons (1974).

 He joined the Royal Shakespeare Company in 1966, appearing on stage throughout the rest of the 1960s and the early 1970s.

 Personal life and death

-His son is Guy Pratt, a session bass guitarist best known for his live performances with Pink Floyd (since 1987) and offshoot solo projects with David Gilmour and as a member of the band Nick Mason's Saucerful of Secrets.
+His son is Guy Pratt, a session bass guitarist best known for his live performances with Pink Floyd (since 1987) and offshoot solo projects with David Gilmour and as a member of the band Nick Mason's Saucerful of Secrets.He first came to prominence in the band Icehouse.

 Mike Pratt died from lung cancer in July 1976, aged 45.
 The following month, a show was staged at the Aldwych Theatre in London in his memory.
 The cast included Glenda Jackson, Kenneth Haigh and John Le Mesurier.
 Of his co-star in Randall & Hopkirk (Deceased), Kenneth Cope said:

 "Michael was a great loss, both to the industry and as a friend."